List of Shaman King characters: Horohoro

 Horohoro (ホロホロ), known by the nickname "Trey Racer" in the 4Kids English dub of the 2001 anime, is an Ainu shaman from Hokkaidō, the northernmost of Japan's major islands.
 He is Yoh's first opponent in the preliminary round of the Shaman Fight and despite losing to Yoh, he quickly becomes one of Yoh's closest friends.
-His goal in the Shaman Fight is to save Koropokuru, a tiny spirit people, by creating a vast field of butterbur.
+His goal in the Shaman Fight is to save Koropokuru, a tiny spirit of people, by creating a vast field of butterbur.
 Horohoro's name sounds and is spelled (in Katakana) like "boroboro," which means "raggedy" and characters mispronouncing/misspelling his name is a running gag in the series, while his name Horokeu comes from horkew, Ainu word meaning wolf.
 It is later revealed that Horohoro's real name is Horokeu Usui (碓氷ホロケウ, Usui Horokeu), a name he refuses to call himself out of the guilt he feels for indirectly causing the death of Tamiko Kurobe, a girl nicknamed Damuko who became his close friend.

-Good-natured and cheerful, Horohoro forces himself to appear as a hot-headed and loudmouthed.
-He is highly secretive of his past, not even willing to tell his friends about it because of his feelings toward Tamiko Kurobe and her death.
+Good-natured and cheerful, Horohoro forces himself to appear hot-headed and loudmouthed.
+He is highly secretive about his past, not even willing to tell his friends about it because of his feelings toward Tamiko Kurobe and her death.
 He is heavily burdened with the creed that his father taught him – that "the strong feed on the weak" – but finds resolve in his own tenacity and understanding that that same creed does not mean he should give up.
 In battle, Horohoro is very competitive, even going so far as to turn Ryu's arms to ice and shatter them during the match between Team The Ren and Team Funbari Onsen and worrying about his position on Ren's position.
 Though he argues frequently with Ren, he is nevertheless dedicated to his friends and expresses his serious side only in the most dangerous situations when he can no longer afford to restrain himself with his hotheadedness.